jmamcallister/sylon-wealth-management-api/README.md

   Object Relational Mapper)
 * Version the APIs, most likely with a "version" in the path, e.g. `/api/v1/resource` (content negotiation based on vendor-specific headers might also be investigated)
 * More custom validators to define API responses to bad requests with helpful messages
+* Conditional deployment of service implementations, e.g., ability to deploy "Alpha Vantage" backend implementation, or some other backend implementation with just configuration parameter (crude form of feature toggling)